 Students interested in the Student Initiated Combined Degree program must complete the following tasks:

-1. Discuss your interest in a Student Initiated Combined Degree with your undergraduate advisor and the program director of the graduate program to determine suitability.
+- Contact your undergraduate advisor and the program director of the graduate program to determine suitability.

 The Student Initiated Combined Degree program requirements follow the Bachelor/Graduate Combined Degree Policy and will include at a minimum: